Edible plants: vegetables and fruit.

 Root vegetables grow underground and store energy in their roots.
 Examples: carrots, potatoes, beets, parsnips, turnips, sweet potatoes, radishes.
 They are rich in carbohydrates, fibre, vitamins (e.g., vitamin C, beta-carotene), and minerals like potassium.

-Carrot varieties, based on their colour, include orange (rich in beta-carotene), purple (contain antioxidant anthocyanins), white (sweet and crisp), red (rich in lycopene), and yellow (sweeter and milder, high in lutein).
+Carrot varieties, based on their colour, include orange, purple, white, red, and yellow.
 Carrots were mostly purple and yellow until the orange variety became popular through selective breeding in Europe in the 17th century.
-Carrots are best boiled to make more antioxidant carotenoids available.

 Leafy vegetables.

-Leafy vegetables are the edible leaves of plants.
 Examples: spinach, kale, lettuce, Swiss chard, collard greens, cabbage.
 They are rich in vitamins A, C, K, folate, iron, calcium, and antioxidants.

 Best cooking methods: steaming, boiling, sautéing, or eating raw in salads.